cds-snc/security-goals/docs/writing-a-check.md

   value: "seekret-github-action"
 ```

 3. We setup several other variables and configuration.
-Of note we give our check a description and a "SATISFIES" key which can be a string or array.
+Of note we give our check a description and a "SATISFIES" key which can be a string or array

 ```
 - name: DESCRIPTION